 Conflicting authority exists on which federal standard to apply.
-People v Lopez, supra, held that the standard to apply is that of California v Trombetta (1984) 467 US 479, 81 L Ed 2d 413, 104 S Ct 2528.
+People v Lopez, supra, held that the standard to apply is that of California v Trombetta (1984) 467 US 479, 104 S Ct 2528.
 Under this standard, the lost evidence is material for purposes of sanctions if its exculpatory value was apparent before it was destroyed.
-But Jenkins (in what may be considered dictum) and Valencia said that the standard to apply is that of U.S. v Valenzuela-Bernal (1982) 458 US 858, 73 L Ed 2d 1193, 102 S Ct 3440.
+But Jenkins (in what may be considered dictum) and Valencia said that the standard to apply is that of U.S. v Valenzuela-Bernal (1982) 458 US 858, 102 S Ct 3440.
 Under that standard, which specifically concerned deported witnesses, testimony is material for purposes of sanctions if a "plausible" showing is made that it was material, was favorable to the defendant, and was not cumulative.
 The U.S. Supreme Court, however, now applies the Trombetta standard to the loss of both physical evidence and witnesses.
-See Kyles v Whitley (1995) 514 US 419, 433, 131 L Ed 2d 490, 505, 115 S Ct 1555.
+See Kyles v Whitley (1995) 514 US 419, 433, 115 S Ct 1555.

 The Lopez court declined to follow Valenzuela-Bernal because that case is older than Trombetta and, according to the Lopez court, because Valenzuela-Bernal did not intend to announce a separate standard for loss of testimonial evidence as distinguished from loss of other evidence.
 The Jenkins court did not discuss Trombetta at all.
-At this writing, the Supreme Court has cited Valenzuela-Bernal with approval (see People cases on this question.
+At this writing, the Supreme Court has cited Valenzuela-Bernal with approval (see People v Coffman (2004) 34 C4th 1, 52), followed by a majority of the later cases on this question.

 A person arrested along with undocumented persons may be given a form advising of the right to have the noncitizen witnesses detained.
-The form also advises that, the person arrested has the right to consult with counsel before deciding whether detention of the noncitizen is desired.
+The form also advises that, if deported, it may be impossible to obtain the witness's presence at trial and that the person arrested has the right to consult with counsel before deciding whether detention of the noncitizen is desired.
 This form is based on U.S. v Lujan-Castro (9th Cir 1979) 602 F2d 877.

 Mejia error is waived by a guilty plea.
-People v McNabb (1991) 228 CA3d 462, 279 CR 11.
+People v McNabb (1991) 228 CA3d 462.
 Sanctions other than dismissal may be available.
 For example, a federal court may exclude the former testimony of a witness deported with insufficient notice to the defense or with insufficient effort to make the witness available at retrial.
 U.S. v Yida (9th Cir 2007) 498 F3d 945.
+When the government knowingly deports a witness it knows could give exculpatory evidence, acts in bad faith, and causes prejudice, it violates the defendant's right to a fair trial and the constitutional right to present a defense.
+U.S. v Leal-Del Carmen (9th Cir 2012) 697 F3d 964.